Academic year 2021/22

 A small number of learners whose gender was not provided are excluded from this analysis to protect confidentiality.

-The coverage of these statistics is different to Ofqual data on T Level Technical Qualification (TQ) results, which only includes data for learners expected to complete their T Level programme in 2022, who have completed both the core component and occupational specialism.
+The coverage of these statistics is different to Ofqual data on T Level Technical Qualification (TQ) results (opens in a new tab), which only includes data for learners expected to complete their T Level programme in 2022, who have completed both the core component and occupational specialism.
 These statistics contain data on learners that have completed at least one T Level component, so includes some learners that have not completed both the core component and occupational specialism.
 Results may also differ slightly due to differences in data processing and rounding, and the timing of data collection.

 Overall T Level results